EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ###  Fort San Felipe del Morro
 We next headed Fort San Felipe del Morro.
 It is a large fortress and citadel in the historic district of Old San Juan.
 Commissioned by Charles I of Spain in 1539, it was first built as a fortified tower in honor of Philip II, who oversaw its expansion into a hornwork fort by 1595.
 Over the next 200 years, especially in the reign of Charles III, El Morro continued to be developed to reach its current form in 1787.
-Rising 140 ft from the Atlantic shoreline with 18 to 25 ft thick walls, it stands on a steep, rocky headland promontory on San Juan Islet guarding the entry to San Juan Bay, the harbor of Old San Juan.
+Rising 140 ft from the Atlantic shoreline with 18 to 25 ft thick walls, it stands on a steep, rocky  promontory guarding the entry to San Juan Bay, the harbor of Old San Juan.

 El Morro, alongside other forts part of the Walls of Old San Juan, protected strategically and militarily the city from invasion by competing world powers.

 <div class="row">
   <div class="column">